mberhe26/CS230-Project-1-/README.md

 <h3>Brief Description</h3>
 <p>
         This application allows users to shorten long URLs or expand shortened URLs as needed.
 The app validates the input URL to ensure its correctness.
-If the URL is invalid, the user is prompted to enter a valid URL.
+The user is prompted to enter a valid URL if the URL is invalid.
 </p>
 <h3>Programming language and features</h3>
     <p>
-       Python Language
+       <b>Python Language</b> <br>
-       <b>Pyshorteners:</b> is a Python library that provides a simple interface to various URL shortening services.
+       <b>Pyshorteners:</b> is a Python library that provides a simple interface to various URL shortening services.<br>
-       <b>Validators:</b> is a Python library used for data validation, including URL validation.
+       <b>Validators:</b> is a Python library used for data validation, including URL validation.<br>
-       <b>CSV:</b>  is a file format used to store tabular data in plain text.
+       <b>CSV:</b>  is a file format used to store tabular data in plain text.<br>
-       <b>os:</b> is a Python module that provides a way to interact with the operating system.
+       <b>os:</b> is a Python module that provides a way to interact with the operating system.<br>
   </p>